Gets the primary clipboard of the widget.

 .

-Returns whether @css_class is currently applied to @widget.
+Returns whether a style class is currently applied to the widget.

-Determines whether @widget is the current default widget within its toplevel.
+Determines whether the widget is the current default widget within its toplevel.

 Determines if the widget has the global input focus.